 We have Wunderlist which more or less offers you only the ‘to-do’ list application features.
 You can create folders and have sub-lists inside.
 Sub-lists can have multiple entries hence capturing your everyday task list in detail.
 All of these entries are of course visible on your Apple Watch application even when made on iPhone, iPad and other devices.

 Wunderlist is available almost across all devices of daily use like iPhone, iPad, Mac and even Windows as well.
 And because it uses an email id of any domain to log in to the application.
-There is a smooth sync between all your devices regardless of the platform.
-It also gives an option to choose what should be visible on Apple Watch application.
+There is smooth sync between all your devices regardless of the platform.
+It also gives an option to choose what should be visible on the Apple Watch application.
 If you want to filter the lists according to your need you can do that as well.
 To add a task through your Apple Watch simply use the 3D touch feature inside any folder.

 Wunderlist is a smart application that could be used between a group of friends or even at the workplace.
 The ‘to-do’ lists made therein can be easily assigned to other members who use the application. which is visible to the member it is assigned to across all devices.